OfficeDev/office-js-docs-pr/docs/reference/manifest/alternateid.md

 # AlternateId element

-Specifies the alternate ID for your Office Add-in as issued by the Office Store.
+Specifies the alternate ID for your Office Add-in as issued by AppSource.

 **Add-in type:** Content, Task pane, Mail